marco-orru/dfa/README.md

 + `StudentIdInv`: checks whether a string is a surname immediately followed by a valid student identifier.
 + `LastThreeA`: checks whether the last three characters of a string contains at least an `'a'` character.
 + `NameMinusOne`: checks whether a string is composed by a name (passed as the second argument) with at most one letter replaced.
++ `FloatingPoint`: checks whether a string represents a floating point number, with optional sign and exponent.

 More information about the purpose of each DFA is included in the class documentation comments.